-Victoria M. Burton-Harris serves as the Chief Assistant Prosecutor for Washtenaw County.
-Victoria was appointed to this position January 1st, 2021 by Prosecutor Eli Savit.
+Victoria M. Burton-Harris serves as the chief assistant prosecutor for Washtenaw County.
+Prosecutor Eli Savit appointed her to this position on January 1, 2021.

 Burton-Harris takes a holistic approach to her work, helping people build stability in their lives that reaches beyond a courtroom.
 She has worked with community partners to assist her clients in maintaining stable housing and jobs, as well as accessing community resources for mental health and substance abuse.
-She can easily be found in the community facilitating community-based Know Your Rights training sessions and volunteering at expungement fairs.
+She can be found facilitating community-based know-your-rights training sessions and volunteering at expungement fairs.

-Burton-Harris lives with her husband Robert, their three-year-old son, and their dog, Sasha.
+Burton-Harris lives with her husband Robert, their son, and their dog, Sasha.